zefryuuko/wads-final-project/README.md

 The API gateway service serves as an endpoint for the frontend.
 It handles API authentication before passing the request to the designated service.

 #### backend/auth
 The authentication service handles the authentication process of the app.
 It stores the email, hashed password, and session ids.
-This service is primarily called by the API gateway to make sure every request only went through if it contains valid session data embedded.
+This service is primarily called by the API gateway to make sure every request only goes through if it contains valid session data embedded.

 #### backend/user
 The user service stores and manages the information that are related to users.
 Mostly parameters to a specific user such as name, email, and profiles.